Mashalk199/Projects/README.md

 1. **Personal Project: MAL Recommender System using KNNWithMeans and SVD** | numpy, pandas | Nov 2024 - Now

-• Created a KNNWithMeans implementation of a recommender system with raw numpy and pandas, without using any external libraries to create the user-item rating matrix.
+• Created a KNN with means implementation of a recommender system with raw numpy and pandas, without using any external libraries to create the user-item rating matrix.

 • Created a pipeline to analyse the user anime list of a myanimelist.net account user, and generate recommendations for the user.